AxelZschutschke/template_project/doc/TestStrategy.md

 level of quality of the product while keeping the pace of modern development.

 **Continuos testing** is a pipeline strategy, not bound to dedicated testing phases and with different closed feedback loops.
-[1]
+[Zimmerer 2019](\ref TestStrategyRef)

 ## Legal / Regulations